 Google My Business Fundamentals for Property Managers:

-1. Own Your Google My Business Page
+business hours1.
+Own Your Google My Business Page

-Make sure you’re actually the owner of your Google My Business page.
+Make sure you’re actually the owner of your Google Business page.
 This is the first and most obvious step.
 If you’re not the owner of record, you will need to take the necessary steps to claim it and verify it.

 Once you know you’re the owner of the page, take a look at the information that’s already included there.
 Some of it may be out of date or inaccurate or blank.
 You’ll want to bring this information up to date so it reflects your current business.

-Everything needs to be completely filled out.
+Everything in the business listing needs to be completely filled out.

-2. Update Your Property Management Business Information
+maps local search2.
+Update Your Property Management Business Information

 The bare minimum in making sure you can maximize the visibility of your property management company includes a few key things.

-Finally, make sure your page includes the services you provide and your business description.
+Finally, make sure your page includes the property management services you provide and your business description.
 Obviously, you’ll want people who see your page to know what you do and who you are.
 Spend some time ensuring that the listing is accurate and useful.

 To make sure you’re providing users with the best possible experience, it’s important to include some great photos.
 You want to have pictures of the exterior of your business, the interior operations, and perhaps even your logo.
 This makes you easily identifiable and puts a face to the name of your business.